 8. Appreciate each other

-Understand that your spouse is also struggling to cope with the lockdown and may be overwhelmed with feeling of anxiety, uncertainty, and fear.
-Listen to your spouse and lend him/her support.
+Understand that your spouse is also struggling to cope with the lockdown and may be overwhelmed with feelings of anxiety, uncertainty, and fear.
+Deal with life partner by listening to your spouse and lend him/her support.
 Express your gratitude and make it a point to thank each other and regularly show appreciation.